|

 anchors and got underway without them.
 I suppose those anchors

+are still embedded in the muddy bottom of Wonsan Harbor today).
 The primary relief that caused the enemy to cease fire came from

 the cruiser, USS MANCHESTER.
 That ship had observed the enemy